Gunther-Schulz/coding-prompts/README.md

 * **`KNOWN_ISSUES.md`**: Current limitations being addressed.

+* **`CLIPPY_Optional_Additions.md`**: Contains experimental principles and guidelines.
+These are candidates for possible future incorporation into the main `CLIPPY.md` script to address specific recurring issues or to further refine AI behavior based on ongoing testing and project needs.

+* **`TODO.md`**: A list of planned enhancements, features to investigate, and potential improvements for the `Coding-Clippy` toolkit, particularly for `CLIPPY.md`.

 ## Getting Started with Coding-Clippy

 Coding-Clippy is designed for immediate use, helping AI coding tools follow a structured process for more reliable results: